-This paper introduces how to use eigenplaces with theory of graph spectra as potentially valuable applications for designing exhibition space and arranging exhibit items.
+This paper introduces how to use eigenvectors with theory of graph spectra as potentially valuable applications for designing exhibition space and arranging exhibit items.
 The dwell time during their trip in exhibition is used for identifying a degree of visitor attention and exhibit interesting.
 To validate our approach, two use cases shows that our approach is practical for a real application in both real and virtual worlds.
+The implication of segmenting space has the meaning related to the accepted fact of visitor circulation in the exhibition space.